kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 different processing unit.
 Conversely, a single processing unit cannot cause two or more threads to make concurrent forward progress.
+A *thread execution resource* identifies a specific set of processing units within the system hardware.

+  [Note:
-[Note: A *CPU hyperthread* is a common example of a processing unit. --end note]
+  A *CPU hyperthread* is a common example of a processing unit.

-A thread execution resource has an affinity with a set of processing units on which threads may execute.
-[Note: In a Linux runtime this is queried through ``sched_getaffinity``.
+  In a Linux runtime a thread execution resource is defined by a ``cpu_set_t`` object and is queried through the ``sched_getaffinity`` function.
   --end note]

+A *processing unit* or *thread execution resource* may be what was intended by the undefined term "thread contexts" in 33.3.2.6, "thread static members."

-A thread execution resource may have *locality partitions* of its set of processing units.
+A thread execution resource may have *locality partitions* for its set of processing units.

 .. code-block:: c++